 Video games are notorious for catering to teenage boys.
-Puzzlingly, it’s an increasingly outdated focus, persisting mostly in the creative direction and subsequent marketing of games, reflected in big budget titles moreso than in general-appeal casual games.
+Puzzlingly, it’s an increasingly outdated focus, persisting mostly in the creative direction and subsequent marketing of games reflected in big-budget titles more than in general-appeal casual games.
 The recent controversy over Assassin Creed’s exclusion of female avatars is just the latest of a long-running series of protagonists that are, by default, young men.

 That said, I recognize the problematic juxtaposition, that equality here doesn’t exist in a vacuum and should be placed in the larger and very real context of violence against women in our society.
-Given the added context, indiscriminate inclusion creates opportunities which can be misunderstood and abused, and combined with the aforementioned immaturity of gamers as a whole, easily taken a few steps too far.
+Given the added context, indiscriminate inclusion creates opportunities that can be misunderstood and abused and combined with the aforementioned immaturity of gamers as a whole, easily taken a few steps too far1.
 We can start by acknowledging that equality, in context, can itself be a troubling imposition.